friflo/Friflo.Json.Fliox/README.md

 ```
 dotnet test -c Release -l "console;verbosity=detailed"
 ```
-The units can be executed also within various IDEs.
+The unit tests can be executed also within various IDEs.
 [Visual Studio](https://visualstudio.microsoft.com/), [Rider](https://www.jetbrains.com/rider/) and [Visual Studio Code](https://visualstudio.microsoft.com/).

 By using NUnit the unit tests can be executed via the Test Runner in the [Unity Editor](https://unity.com/)